epfl-dlab/youtube_embeddings/README.md

 where parameters in [ ] are optional.

-`--path_dataset`: Specify the path to the dataset.
+`--path_dataset <String>`: Specify the path to the dataset.
 We let this parameter in order to apply the same work on other dataset.

-`--path_write_data`: Specify the path to the directory where the user wants to save all the intermediate results. *Default value: /dlabdata1/youtube_large/olam/data/test/*
+`--path_write_data <String>`: Specify the path to the directory where the user wants to save all the intermediate results. *Default value: /dlabdata1/youtube_large/olam/data/test/*

 `--n_min_sub <int>`: Specify the threshold for the minimum number of subscrbers for relevant channels. *Default value: 100000*